 Start of by creating you own play dough – we have some of our favourite Christmas play dough recipes easy to make and they only take 4 mins from start to finish.

-read more of Playing with Play dough this Christmas
+read all of Playing with Play dough this Christmas

 Exploring the senses is a fantastic way for tots to investigate the world around them and we can help support that by creating sensory bins and trays for them.
 This week on Tuesday Tots I’m sharing 7 ideas for simple Sensory bins and trays that you can create at home or in your childcare environment.

-read more of 7 Simple Sensory Bins and Trays for Tots
+read all of 7 Simple Sensory Bins and Trays for Tots

 You know we love a good party – well connect it with a book or 2 and it makes a summers day extra fun.
 So we threw a Picture Book Party with some Romping Monsters, Stomping Monsters fun.